 Best Golf Pride Grips: Golf Pride Tour Velvet

 As we have mentioned, Golf Pride products carry with them the reputation of one of the longest standing and most trusted companies in the grip market.
-So when you're trying to choose between the best golf grips from the best company, which one is the cream of the crop?

 The Tour Velvet brings a superior combination of softness, feel, tack, and texture.
 It also comes in a variety of styles to match your specific preferences.
 Tour Velvet really lives up to its name in the initial feel, with a soft first touch without sacrificing the fine control that tour players desire.